If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Ropiness is seen as a result of many honey bee diseases including American and European Foulbrood Disease.
 After conducting the Ropiness test, you should interpret its results taking into consideration other symptoms and signs observed in the beehive.

-If you cannot make a final decision about the disease you are facing after conducting the Ropiness test, seek the services of a laboratory to help you with identification of the disease causing you problems in the beehive.
+If you cannot make a final decision about the disease you are facing after conducting the Ropiness test, seek the services of a laboratory to help you with the identification of the disease.
 You can use easily available materials to take a sample from the beehive.
 Follow best practices when collecting the sample and sending it to the laboratory for processing.

 Can you Cure the Sacbrood Disease?